RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 # Team project

-### Filter bubbles
+### Filter Bubbles

+This **team project** is about pushing yourself out of your online comfort zone (aka *filter bubble*) to observe different communities and express your points of view through code.

+All the project material is [here](../../projects/filter-bubbles).

+Today:

-* Watching the Eli Pariser TED talk video together
+1. Watch and discuss the [Eli Pariser TED talk video](http://www.ted.com/talks/eli_pariser_beware_online_filter_bubbles?language=en#t-53082).
-* Discussion

-* Form teams
+* Form teams.
-* Draw the edges of your filter bubbles
+* Draw the *edges* of your filter bubbles.

-* Research hashtags: record the trail
+* Set up a GitHub repository for your team project.

+Between today and next week:

+1. Research communities and *hashtags*.
-* Brainstorm ideas for visualisations
+* Brainstorm ideas for visualisations.
+* Start experimenting wit code.
+* Record your creative process in your blogs.

+Next week:

+1. Review your work in class.
+* Continue coding.

+Between next week and the formative:

+1. Refine your work.
+* Document your process (research, design and code).

+Formative presentation (29.10):

+1. Present your work as a team, both process and results.
+* Reflect on what you learned from it.

 # Homework